 WHEN WILL SCREAM 5 BE RELEASED?

 Principal photography on Scream 5 is expected to begin in late summer 2020.
 They’ll be filming in Wilmington, NC.
-Paramount is targeting a release date in 2021, though exactly what that date is has yet to be determined.
-Just expect Scream 5 to be released some time next year.
+Paramount is targeting January 14, 2020 as the movie’s release date.

 The Scream movie franchise belongs to director Wes Craven (A Nightmare On Elm Street, The Hills Have Eyes) and writer Kevin Williamson (I Know What You Did Last Summer, The Faculty).
 They were the duo who conceived the series, allowing fans to look at horror movies through a different lens.

 When Craven passed away in 2015, it looked like the franchise was going to perish with him.
 They had already planned a Scream 5 and 6, but that was no longer.

 Early in 2019, Blumhouse Productions (The Invisible Man, Get Out, Us and many more horror movies), led by Jason Blum, announced they wanted to bring back the Scream franchise.
 Later that year though, Spyglass Media Group acquired the rights to the Scream franchise and set off to making Scream 5 a reality.

 Making a Scream movie for a new generation could be a tricky proposition.
 Audience’s are smarter (we think), they have seen just about everything one can see on the movie screen, and attention spans have dwindled in the Tik Tok era.

 Tasked with the job to make Scream 5 work are none other than Matt Bettinelli-Olpin and Tyler Gillett, the co-directors of 2019’s hit horror film Ready or Not.
 That was a brutal and inventive film which shows the new Scream should be in good hands.